Kamino-Finance/klend-sdk/examples/kvault-tutorial/earn-vaults-12-create-vault-example/README.md

 ## Running the Examples

-This directory contains three examples:
+This directory contains two examples:

 ### Simple Example